bulletproofpancake/bulletproofpancake.github.io/content/posts/github-actions.md

 ```

 ## Generating a documentation site with DocFX

-[DocFX](https://dotnet.github.io/docfx/) is a static documentation generator.
-This means that it generates source code from the project and creates a site for it which can be uploaded to a server.
+When working with a team, it is important that the other members would have an idea how to interact with the project.
+While most of the time a call solves this, I still find it important to have something written down to reference later.
+As such I have found [DocFX](https://dotnet.github.io/docfx/) which is a static documentation generator.
+This means that it generates source code from the project through [XML comments](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/xmldoc/) and creates a site for it which can be uploaded to a server.
+Aside from just reading from the source code, you can also write manuals as well in the form of [Markdown](https://dotnet.github.io/docfx/spec/docfx_flavored_markdown.html?tabs=tabid-1%2Ctabid-a) files.
 As this article focuses on the utilization of Github Actions, I would recommend reading [Normand Erwan's guide for using DocFX with Unity](https://normanderwan.github.io/DocFxForUnity/) which I have referenced extensively for this.
 For this example, I used [Github Pages](https://pages.github.com) to host the documentation site and it is pretty easy to setup.

 Once DocFX is set up in your project repository, we can now setup our workflow file:
 ```yml